MRtrix3/containers/README.md

-# Containers for MRtrix3
+# Containers for *MRtrix3*

-Hosts Dockerfiles to build MRtrix3 containers
+Hosts Dockerfiles to build *MRtrix3* containers

-## Build Docker image
+## Users: Run terminal command

 ```
-docker build --tag mrtrix3 .
+docker run --rm -it mrtrix3 <command>
 ```

-Set `DOCKER_BUILDKIT=1` to build parts of the Docker image in parallel and greatly speed up build time.
-Use `--build-arg MAKE_JOBS=4` to build MRtrix3 with 4 processors.
-Substitute this with any number of processors > 0.
+If not built locally, `docker` will download the latest image from DockerHub.

-## Run GUI
+## Users: Run GUI

 These instructions are for Linux.